DevMountain/mentor-project-phase-handbook/README.md

 <details closed>
 	<summary>White Boarding Steps</summary>

+* First ask the technical interview questions from the night before, then immediately give feedback and correct any misunderstanding for the class.
+Then move on to whiteboarding, where students should perform the following steps:

  1. Clarify the Question
  	* Students should beginning by clarifying what they are supposed to solve, and checking which edge cases should be accounted for.